RESOURCES

 Full and Half Bridge Converters: Another commonly employed topology is the half or full bridge converters, which have variations of the forward converter.
 The only difference here is the difference in which the transformer primary is driven.

-In an electric power system, a load with low power factor draws more current than one with high power factor for the same amount of useful power that is transferred.
+In an electric power system, a load with a low power factor draws more current than one with a high power factor for the same amount of useful power that is transferred.
 These higher currents increase the energy loss in power distribution systems and require larger wires and equipment to minimize their effects.
 Because of the costs required for additional power equipment to supplant the wasted energy, electrical utilities will usually charge a higher cost to industrial or commercial customers where greater power is used due to low power factor ratings.

-When specifying a switching power supply, there are a number of factors to be considered such as:
+When specifying a switching power supply, there are a number of factors to be considered, such as:

 - Input Voltage and Frequency